-2.1 Highway Safety Performance Targets for FFY 2017
+2.1 Highway Safety Performance Targets for FFY 2018

 As noted in Section 1.3, GHSP adopted zero fatalities as a long-term goal with an interim goal of reducing fatalities by one-half by 2030, using 2006 to 2010 as a five-year average base.
-This equates to an approximately 3.2 percent per year reduction.
+This equates to an annual reduction of approximately 3.2 percent.
 Figures 2.1 and 2.2 show the effects of this 3.2 percent annual reduction.